BranchMetrics/branch_io_cli/README.md

 the file against the project's settings.

 Only app targets are supported for this command.
 By default, it will validate the first.
-If your project has multiple app targets, specify the <%= color('--target', BOLD) %> option to validate other targets.
+If your project has multiple app targets, specify the `--target` option to validate other targets.

 #### Options